This post may contain affiliate links.

 Gatwick deals with 57% of traffic in the leisure market, with flights to 200-plus destinations.

-Getting to Gatwick isn’t that hard or that time-consuming considering where it is.
-In fact you can get there using, rail, bus, car, hire car and taxi.
+Getting to Gatwick from London isn’t that hard or that time-consuming considering where it is.
+In fact, you can get there using, rail, bus, car, private transfer, hire car and taxi.
 Some methods are much quicker than others and some are more expensive than others.

 Rail connections are via the premium Gatwick Express or regular train services.

 Gatwick Express runs directly to London Victoria and takes only 30 minutes.